The Origins of Critical Race Theory

-Aja's debut book Counterstory: The Rhetoric and Writing of Critical Race Theory (NCTE, 2020) makes a compelling case for counterstory as methodology through the well-established framework of critical race theory (CRT).
+Aja's debut book Counterstory: The Rhetoric and Writing of Critical Race Theory (NCTE, 2020, 2nd ed forthcoming, 2025) makes a compelling case for counterstory as methodology through the well-established framework of critical race theory (CRT).

 First reviewing the work of counterstory exemplars Richard Delgado, Derrick Bell, and Patricia J. Williams, Aja demonstrates that counterstory provides opportunities for marginalized voices to contribute to conversations about dominant ideology.